zenet-technology/website/src/posts/breaking-down-the-factors-that-affect-development-costs.md

 Bon appétit!

 > Please do not hesitate to book a consulting session with us here.
 We would love to hear your business idea and help you realize it!
----

-In this third and final article in the series on HTML Streaming, we will explore the practical implementation of the [**Diff DOM Streaming**](https://github.com/aralroca/diff-dom-streaming) library in web browsing.
-This approach will allow **any website** using **web components** to **retain its state during browsing**.
-We will discuss in detail how to achieve this step by step using **VanillaJS** and [**Bun**](https://bun.sh/).

-It is important to note that it is not necessary to have a complex server, as we can use static files.
-However, we will also explore how this technique works with HTML streaming and we will stream from Bun.